sb-image

 Literary Identity and Works

-Her theatrical works include “Bir Yürek Satıldı” (1967), which won first prize in TRT’s 1966 radio play competition, “Bir Milyon İğne” (1967), “Ne Mutlu Türk’üm Diyene” (1969), and “Adsız Kahramanlar” (1975), a collection of radio sketches.
+Her theatrical works include “Bir Yürek Satıldı” (1967), which won first prize in TRT’s 1966 radio drama competition, “Bir Milyon İğne” (1967), “Ne Mutlu Türk’üm Diyene” (1969), and “Adsız Kahramanlar” (1975), a collection of radio sketches.

-Novels and Themes
+Novels and Their Themes

 Emine Işınsu holds a significant place in Turkish novel writing of the 1960s.